25 September, 2018

 In this article, I wanted to encourage you to test and expand your knowledge of A/B testing.
 It will change your way of thinking.

 In the course of a few years, I’ve conducted dozens of tests.
-Once, I rebuilt an order form and while I was testing it, I achieved a 30% increase of the conversion rate.
+Once, I rebuilt an order form and while I was testing it, I achieved a 30% increase in the conversion rate.
 This is just a number and may mean little to you, but if you convert it to the company’s turnover, it’s 5000 PLN per day.
 It’s pretty impressive, and the only cost was the time needed to redesign one form.

 Of course, not all tests were successful.
 That’s why patience is crucial.